 - Consider What’s Important to You – Think about your biggest concerns or must-haves in your next bed.
-Whether it’s back pain, softness, overheating, or durability, try to look for reviewers that share your concerns and read about their experiences.
+Whether it’s back pain (medium-firmness mattresses are often recommended as the best beds for back pain), softness, overheating, or durability, try to look for reviewers that share your concerns and read about their experiences.
 This can help you zero in on the more useful reviews and save time.

 - Compare Trends and Averages – When comparing different beds, look at the average rating – is it significantly above or below average?
 What proportion of reviews mention excess sagging, overheating, back pain, durability issues or other issues of concern?
 Do the positive reviews outweigh the negative ones?
 It’s best to look at consistent trends and objective information since individuals can vary significantly on personal ideas of comfort and mattress firmness.

 - Look for Verified Reviews – On retail websites, reviews verified by a system like PowerReviews or BazaarVoice offer an additional layer of trust and highlight which reviewers are verified buyers and which are not.
 (Amerisleep reviews are verified by PowerReviews.)